Learning to Reorient Objects with Stable Placements Afforded by Extrinsic Supports: Approach

+In addition to predicting stable placements of objects, it is equally critical to realize collision-free placement transformations when a robot uses extrinsic supports to reorient objects.
+We propose an algorithm, outlined in Alg. \ref{graph}, to construct manipulation graphs based on point clouds, enabling feasible pick-and-place operations for placement transformation.
+Shared grasp configurations that connect placements in the manipulation graph are calculated through our algorithm.
+Furthermore, we incorporate motion primitives to facilitate robot motion \cite{wan2019regrasp}.
+We provide implementation details as follows.

+Our algorithm takes the initial point cloud $\mathcal{P}$ and the given goal placement $\mathcal{P}^{F}$ as input.
+The object in its initial state ${p}_{q}$ cannot be moved to the goal state by a single pick-and-place of a robot, which motivates the need for our algorithm.
+The given goal placement serves a useful purpose, for example, as a flipped placement of the initial point cloud that enables a robot to use the opposite side of the object.
+The model of the robot arm and the defaulted parallel-finger gripper $\mathcal{M}$ are assumed as given.

+In the beginning, the manipulation graph $\mathbb{G}$ is initialized with $\mathcal{P}$ and $\mathcal{P}^{F}$ (line 1).
+The collection of placements in the manipulation graph is denoted as the set ${\mathbb{P}}$, which is initially appended with $\mathcal{P}$ and $\mathcal{P}^{F}$ (line 2).
+Our pipeline of predicting placements, introduced in Sec. \ref{sec3.1}, is represented by the $\emph{OurPipeline}$.
+Based on the input point cloud $\mathcal{P}$ , we leverage our pipeline to generate diverse placements, each associated with a corresponding probability value (line 3).
+We then apply a descending sorting operation to the generated placements based on the assigned scores, thus producing an ordered set of placements $\mathbb{P}_{gen}$ (line 4).
+Concretely, we obtain a set $\mathbb{P}_{gen} = \{{\mathcal{P}}^{1}, {\mathcal{P}}^{2}, ..., {\mathcal{P}}^{Q}\}$ of $Q$ point clouds, where each entry $\mathcal{P}^{i}$ is a combination of the initial supporting environment point cloud and the transformed object point cloud with a refined transformation ${\rm \textbf T}^{i}_{q}=[{\rm \textbf R}^{i}_{q}|{\rm \textbf t}^{i}_{q}]$.
+Next, we use these placements sorted in descending order of probability values to compute feasible grasp configurations for the robot.

-The $\emph{CalculateGrasp}$ computes grasp configurations, which are comprised of shared contact points on two convertible placements, approaching directions of the gripper, and feasible kinematics of the robot in the world frame.
-The index of the query object’s points is invariant to the transformation ${\rm \textbf T}^{i}_{q}$.
-Thus, the indexes of the transformed points ${p}_{q} {\rm \textbf T}^{i}_{q}$ are the same as the initial observation $p_{q}$.
-We can generate grasp points \cite{shao2020unigrasp} on point clouds and determine shared contact points on the placements.
-We then examine the requirement of grasping force closure with the friction coefficient $f$ at a pair of points $({q}_{x},{q}_{y})$ on the query object.
-The gripper's approaching directions ${\rm \textbf d}_{xy}$ with respect to the world frame are sampled uniformly at the contact points $({q}_{x},{q}_{y})$ on a placement.
-Explicitly, the approaching directions ${\rm \textbf d}^{i}_{xy}$ and ${\rm \textbf d}^{j}_{xy}$ to two connected placements satisfy
+The $\emph{CalculateGrasp}$ computes grasp configurations, which consist of shared grasping points on placements for the gripper, the gripper’s approaching directions to grasp the object, and the feasible kinematics of the robot.
+Importantly, the indices of object points remain invariant after applying a transformation ${\rm \textbf T}^{i}_{q}$.
+Therefore, the indices of the transformed points ${\rm \textbf T}^{i}_{q}{p}_{q}$ remain the same as $p_{q}$ in the initial point cloud.
+To determine shared grasping points on every two placements, we consider pairs of grasping points predicted by \cite{shao2020unigrasp} and examine grasping force closure with the friction coefficient $f$ at each pair of predicted grasping points $({q}_{x},{q}_{y})$.
+The gripper's approaching directions ${\rm \textbf d}_{xy}$ with respect to the world coordinate frame are uniformly sampled at the grasping points $({q}_{x},{q}_{y})$ on a placement.
+In addition, the approaching directions ${\rm \textbf d}^{i}_{xy}$ and ${\rm \textbf d}^{j}_{xy}$ to grasp placements satisfy